-You may take medications discussed during your pre-anesthesia testing consultation, including your pain medications the morning of your surgery.
+You may take medications discussed with your pharmacist during the Preoperative Assessment Clinic consultation, including your pain medications the morning of your surgery.
 Take them with a small sip of water, and note the time you took the medications.

 Hygiene